 "Gender Based Taxation and the Lifecycle Allocation of Labor, Leisure and Household Chores."

 Taxing entities often treat a family as a single tax unit, neglecting the inefficiency that develops from families choosing how much each spouse works in the market and at home.
-This paper examines the implications of different first and second earner tax rates for labor market and time-use choices within a couple.
-I develop a flexible representative agent lifecycle framework with market and home productivity technologies, and I analyze optimal taxation.
-Assuming women are second earners, I use this general framework to analyze and simulate cases which generate observable gender differences through different channels, and I derive corresponding optimal gender-based tax rates.
-The key finding is that regardless of the reason a second earner specializes in domestic work, the optimal tax places a relatively lower tax rate on the second earner and reduces the excess burden by about two percent.
+This paper examines couples' market work time choices when offered different first and second earner tax rates.
+Assuming wives are second earners, I simulate cases which generate observable gender differences through different channels, and I derive corresponding optimal gender-based tax rates.

 "Cinderella and Cinderelliot: Gender differences in adolescent and young adult housework."

 This study explores the development of gender differences in time use in housework and childcare during adolescence and young adulthood.
-Tracing the stratification of gender differences in time use in household chores through young adulthood provides insight into the life cycle development process underlying gender differences in housework.
-I focus on individuals ages 15–30 and find that gender divergence in home duties is already in process by age 15, with the difference sharply stratifying at the onset of young adulthood.
-Further, I find that parent and family characteristics play a minimal role in altering observed gender differences among adolescents.
-Increasing gender differences in home duties through young adulthood are primarily driven by increases in the duration of time spent in home duties rather than changing participation rates.
+I find gender divergence in home duties is already in process by age 15, with the difference sharply stratifying at the onset of young adulthood.
 Choices during young adulthood about family status, education, and employment have the strongest associations with the time spent in home duties for young adults.